Logos-Cell-Stewardship-and-Support/exit-to-logos/README.md

 The `bonus/` folder includes additional strategy memos, experimental concepts, and internal tooling prototypes that complement the campaign plan:

-## 🎁 Bonus Materials

-The `bonus/` folder includes additional strategy memos, experimental concepts, and internal tooling prototypes that complement the campaign plan:

 - [`CellMapping.md`](bonus/CellMapping.md)
   Mapping of existing and prospective Logos Cells with relational insights.